nu11secur1ty/List-all-IP-addresses-which-are-connected-to-your-Server/Port scan report for localhost_Other addresses for localhost.md

-# scan report for localhost_Other addresses for localhost
+# Port scan report for localhost_Other addresses for localhost

 ```
 nmap localhost | grep -P '80|100'